hadamlenz/dev.local/docs/docker/localhub-setup.md

 ## Do you want to add test?
-if you want to use the .localhost tld you will be always using chrome.  it's the only place where it works.  to use the .test tld you can do a couple things. lets get whoami working on .test.  this is untested on Windows and WSL
+if you want to use the .localhost tld you will be always using chrome.  it's the only place where it works.  to use the .test tld you can do a couple things. lets get whoami working on .test using [dnsmasq](dnsmasq.md).  this is untested on Windows and WSL

 1. in the localhub find the line ```"traefik.http.routers.whoami.rule=Host(`whoami.localhost`)"``` and change whoami.localhost to whoami.test
 2. in the assets folder run `./make_cert -u whoami.test` and add to `localhub/traefil/conf/traefik.toml`